Development

 Repository structure and project architecture

-4. NPM package react-native-ide – this package defines interface for the preview functionality which allows for components to be developed in isolation.
-Its code is placed under packages/react-native-ide.
+- NPM package radon-ide – this package defines interface for the preview functionality which allows for components to be developed in isolation.
+Its code is placed under

-5. Test applications from test-apps folder serve a purpose of verifying the IDE works properly under different setups.
+. - Test applications – live in separate radon-ide-test-apps repo – serve a purpose of verifying the IDE works properly under different setups.

 Development setup